-In the adopted model framework, the WBBs and SBs shells are the relevant boundaries marking the entry into the ISM, and not the forward shock of the SNR (as would be the case when not taking into account a modified circumstellar medium).
-Before a pulsar reaches the ISM, it can be either inside its parent SNR or inside the WBB or SB (owing to their small widths, we neglect the short time spent in the bounding shells of the bubbles).
+In the adopted model framework, the WBB and SB shells are the relevant boundaries marking the entry into the ISM, and not the forward shock of the SNR (as would be the case when not taking into account a modified circumstellar medium).
+Before a pulsar reaches the ISM, it can be either inside its parent SNR, the WBB, or the SB (owing to their small widths, we neglect the short time spent in the bounding shells of the bubbles).
 When the pulsar resides in the bubble medium, it is interesting to distinguish two different setups: one in which the SNR is still alive and expanding, and one in which it has dissolved in the WBB or SB interior.
 Yet, in our Monte-Carlo simulations and given the adopted pulsar kick velocities, the latter case appears to be more common.
-In the WBB case, a pulsar can escape a still-expanding SNR for a kick velocity higher than $1000~\mathrm{km/s}$, and only for a $\sim 40~\mathrm{M}_\odot$ progenitor.
-Both this progenitor mass and kick velocity are rare, hence there is a small probability of such a setup being found in nature.
-In the SB case, prospects are more interesting.
-A pulsar can escape a still-expanding SNR and be found in the SB interior for a cluster mass $10^3~\mathrm{M}_\odot$, which is the most favoured by the cluster IMF, but only if it has a kick velocity higher than $800~\mathrm{km/s}$, and a very massive progenitor of $40~\mathrm{M}_\odot$.
+Given the range of progenitor masses, in the WBB case, the SNR always reaches the bubble shell before the pulsar, namely the pulsar can either be found inside the SNR or in the ISM.
+In the SB case, the prospects are more interesting.
+A pulsar can escape a still-expanding SNR and be found in the SB interior for a cluster mass $10^3~\mathrm{M}_\odot$ -- the most favoured by the cluster IMF -- but only if it has a kick velocity typically exceeding $800~\mathrm{km/s}$ and a massive progenitor of $20~\mathrm{M}_\odot$.
 However, the most probable situation for the SB case is that the SNR merges with the bubble cavity while the pulsar was still moving within.
-Observationally, such a setup could have relevant consequences, especially in the context of pulsar halos, since it implies the possibility to find a young or middle-aged pulsar in what may very likely be a turbulent medium (the interior of the bubble), while the parent SNR is not there anymore to be detected.
+Observationally, such a setup could have relevant consequences, particularly in the context of pulsar haloes, since it implies the possibility of finding a young or middle-aged pulsar in what is likely a turbulent medium (the interior of the bubble), even though the parent SNR can no longer be detected.
 Geminga may very well be in such a situation.